Mixed Hodge structures for vanishing cycles and orbifold cohomology: A mixed Hodge structure on orbifold cohomology

 \begin{corollary} The mixed Hodge structure $\MHS_{\orb}$ is of Hodge-Tate type if and only if $[i_{\ell}]=[i_{\ell^{-1}}]\ \mbox{ for all}\ \ell\in F$. \end{corollary} \begin{proof} The if part follows immediately from Proposition \ref{prop:GraduesOrbi}.
 Conversely, and again by Proposition \ref{prop:GraduesOrbi}, we have $h_{\neq 0}^{[i_{\ell^{-1}}],[i_{\ell}]} \geq \dim H^{2n_{\ell}}(X_{\ell} )>0$ and $h_{0}^{i_{\ell^{-1}}, i_{\ell}} \geq \dim H^{2n_{\ell}}(X_{\ell} )>0$ therefore if there exists a label $\ell$ such that $[i_{\ell}]\neq [i_{\ell^{-1}}]$ the mixed Hodge structure $\MHS_{\orb}$ is not of Hodge-Tate type. \end{proof}

 \begin{remark} By Proposition \ref{prop:FWSabCompare}, the Hodge numbers of the mixed Hodge structures $\MHS_f$ and $\MHS_{\orb}$ are the same.
-Therefore, the Hodge numbers of the mixed Hodge structures $\MHS_f$ satisfy the equalities of Proposition \ref{prop:GraduesOrbi} and the conclusion of its corollaries.
-A formula for the Hodge numbers of the mixed Hodge structure $\MHS_f$ is also given in \cite[Corollary 4.10]{Wa} in terms of the $h$-vector of the Newton polytope $P$ of $f$. \end{remark}
+Therefore, the Hodge numbers of the mixed Hodge structures $\MHS_f$ satisfy the equalities of Proposition \ref{prop:GraduesOrbi} and the conclusion of its corollaries. \end{remark}

+\begin{remark} A formula for the Hodge numbers of the mixed Hodge structure $\MHS_f$ is also given in \cite[Corollary 4.10]{Wa} in terms of the $h$-vector of the Newton polytope $P$ of $f$.
+As already emphasized in the introduction, such Hodge numbers are also computed using different techniques in other papers (see for instance \cite{KS}, \cite{MT}, \cite{Tak}).
+The computation (via mirror symmetry) of Hodge numbers of Calabi-Yau varieties produced by crepant resolutions of toric varieties coming from reflexive polytopes is discussed in \cite{GKR}. \end{remark}

 \begin{remark} Using Proposition \ref{prop:GraduesOrbi}, we easily get expected properties for the Hodge numbers of the mixed Hodge structure $\MHS_{\orb}$ (see for instance \cite[Section 2]{DConfin} for a summary of the properties of the Hodge numbers of $\MHS_f$).
 In particular, \begin{enumerate} \item $h^{p,q}_0=h^{q,p}_0$ and $h^{p,q}_{\neq 0}=h^{q,p}_{\neq 0}$, \item $h^{n-p,n-q}_0=h^{p,q}_0$ and $h^{n-1-p,n-1-q}_{\neq 0}=h^{p,q}_{\neq 0}$. \end{enumerate} The first point follows from the equality $\dim H^{2k}(X_{\ell})=\dim H^{2k}(X_{\ell^{-1}})$ and the second one from the Poincar\'e duality for the simplicial toric varieties $X_{\ell}$. \end{remark}